-Students must submit an application and related documentation via the Student Assistance Fund Form to the Office of Student Outreach & Support.
-A Case Manager will review the application and, if the student’s request satisfies the eligibility criteria, will contact the student to discuss the application, and then will determine a recommended award amount.
+Students must submit an application and related documentation via the Student Assistance Fund Form to Student Outreach & Support.
+A Student Support Advisor will review the application and, if the student’s request satisfies the eligibility criteria, will contact the student to discuss the application, and then will determine a recommended award amount.
 If the request is approved, SOS will notify students of the amount and the money will be distributed.
 Typically, award amounts range from $50-$1000 per student depending on the circumstances.
-Students may continue to work with their assigned Case Manager to submit receipts and further coordinate support, as needed.
+Students must continue to work with their assigned Student Support Advisor to submit receipts and further coordinate support, as needed.

 - Documentation, whenever possible, should include the name of the applicant, name of the organization funds are being used for (i.e., landlord/leasing office, vehicle repair shop, healthcare provider), the cost of the item(s) or service(s), date that the funds are due.

-- The SOS Case Manager collects documentation prior to approval of the application and fund disbursement, except for special circumstances where there is no exact cost of the item(s) or service(s) such as household essentials support.
+- The Student Support Advisor collects documentation prior to approval of the application and fund disbursement, except for special circumstances where there is no exact cost of the item(s) or service(s) such as household essentials.

 - SOS recognizes that there may be extenuating circumstances that may impact a student’s capacity to gather necessary documentation.
-In such case, the student must communicate this with the SOS Case Manager who can work with the student to resolve that concern.
+In such case, the student must communicate this with the Student Support Advisor who can work with the student to resolve that concern.